angulardart/site-angulardart/doc/Updating-Angular-docs.md

     * Content files.
       Note that these reflect the stable version, not the dev version.

- 7. ASAP after the new angular.io site has been pushed, update other repos that have Angular examples:
+ 7. ASAP after the new Angular site has been pushed, update other repos that have Angular examples:
     * Use [dart-doc-syncer](https://github.com/dart-lang/dart-doc-syncer) to update the github.com/angular-examples repos.
       1. Clone https://github.com/dart-lang/dart-doc-syncer.
       1. `cd dart-doc-syncer; pub global activate --source path .`